xcoga/SC4051_dist_system_proj/Server/API_Specification.md

 ### Update Facility
-**Note: The Facility must be booked by the user first, then he can update the booking.
+**Note: The First few fields after the FacilityName are details of the previous booking.
+The later fields are the new booking details to write.
 #### Request:
 ```json
 {